 There will be varying changes to the above.
-There may be another floor for example.
+Your house may have another floor for example.
 Or there may be another stage in there, or one less.
 We recommend that you get an inspection for each of your claims for payment by the builder.
 They are not expensive.

-For example, do you have a timber upper floor under the top bathroom.
-Do you know it will not slope or drain as it will be flat?
+For example, do you have a timber floor under the top bathroom.
+Did you know it may not likely slope or drain as it will be flat?
 So if you want a bathroom floor to drain to the bathroom floor waste, you better include it in your contract.

 And landscaping?
 Will it include trees?
-Will the path side bricks be cut at angles or just filled at joints?
+Are the path side bricks be cut at angles or just filled at joints?

-And over your windows, how will you want those bricks to look?
+And your windows sills, how will you want those bricks to look?
 Ordinary, the cheapest?
-Or something a bit more classy such as soldier coursing?
-And the same with your brick sills.
-Do you want the extremely ugly sill corner bricks with the holes just partially filled with mortar?
+Or something a bit more classic, such as soldier coursing?
+And what about the bricks over the lintels?
+Do you want the extremely ugly core holes just partially filled with mortar?
 Or do you want something looking a bit more classy?
+Perhaps solid bricks?

 And that horizontal colourbond, beneath the windows, are you sure the water will be held out?
 What flashing is designed for it?